Do you remember the game when you were a kid and you held a competition with your peers who could be silent the longest?

 It’s quite remote, but that’s the charm of it as well.
 Especially during a silent meditation retreat where you don’t want to be disturbed by external noises like cars and construction works.

 They’ll also incorporate the body into this silent meditation retreat.
 Which is nice as your mind will wander off rapidly.

 By working with the body, you’ll give your mind some rest and have something to focus on.
 And this all while remaining in silence.

 Your accommodation will be a yurt.
 If you’ve never slept in one, you’ve got to put it on your bucket list.
 These structures are definitely something else and it fits right into the category of glamping.

-The Inward Journey, that’s how this retreat is called.
-During ten days you’ll be going into silence during this retreat in Virginia.
+The Inward Journey, that’s what this retreat is called.
+For ten days you’ll be going into silence during this retreat in Virginia.

 This might look like a long time, but luckily they are having a full program to make sure that if you are getting bored from being in silence you’ll be doing something with your body.

 They combine this retreat together with yoga and some guided meditations.
 This is a refreshing combination as you won’t be surrounded by silence the whole time.
 Which is also normal in daily life.
 When you are home alone with no one around you, you’ll also have some other stimuli that you have to deal with.